rpep/sci-prog/exercises/README.md

 # Installation Instructions

-Everything we will do in this two day workshop will require the use of Docker.
-You must install it before attending the workshop as we will not have time to go through installation issues.
-If you struggle to install it, please contact me in plenty of time *before* the workshop - if you e-mail me the day before it is unlikely we will be able to resolve any installation issues in time for the workshop  and you will not be able to follow along with the material.

-Please do not arrive on the morning of the workshop and try and install it there!

 You will need administrator priveleges on whatever computer you bring to the workshop.
 Please do not bring a computer where you do not have this!

+If you have any issues with the following, please e-mail me at: ryan.pepper@soton.ac.uk

+You must install everything *before* attending the workshop as we will not have time to do so during the workshop - we have a lot of material to cover!
+If you get stuck, please do contact me well in advance - the install procedure for Docker in particular can be quite involved, and if you e-mail me the night before it is unlikely I will be able to help.
+Do not turn up to the workshop and try try to install things there!

+# Lecture 01 Requirements - Containerisation

+Everything we will do in this workshop will require the use of Docker, so this is a key requirement.

 ## Docker Install Instructions